omarabedelkader/omarabedelkader.github.io/_pages/about.md

   - /about.html
 ---

-Omar is a skilled AI Engineer and Researcher specializing in Artificial Intelligence, Deep Learning, and Software Engineer, with a strong background in Data Science.
+Omar is an experienced AI Engineer and Researcher with expertise in Artificial Intelligence, Deep Learning, and Software Engineering, backed by a solid foundation in Data Science.

-Omar has gained professional experience at INERIS and LIPN, where he focused on generative models, Machine Learning, Software Engineer.
-Omar is multilingual, proficient in various programming languages, and interested in exploring the intersection of AI and Software Enginneering.
+He has gained valuable professional experience at INERIS and LIPN, where he worked on cutting-edge projects involving generative models, Machine Learning, and advanced software development.
+A multilingual professional, Omar is proficient in several programming languages and is particularly passionate about exploring the intersection of AI and software engineering.